-Yes. silicone sealant or "Silicone Rubber" is a much more preferred filler than epoxies and can be used to seal LED strip connections and wiring.
+Yes. silicone sealant or "Silicone Rubber" or silicon glue is a much more preferred filler than epoxies and can be used to seal LED strip connections and wiring.
 It is safe and non-conducting, meaning that it will not cause a short circuit between led strip connection points (+ / - or RGBW).

 Although grades of silicone sealant varies, and as such costs as well, the most important thing to factor when selecting an appropriate sealer for your LED Strips is A: how well the sealant adheres to surfaces and B: whether or not it accelerates the corrosive process.